rbisdorff/Digraph3/docSphinx/tutorial.rst

 The seminal work on outranking digraphs goes back to the seventies and eighties when *Bernard Roy* joined the just starting *University Paris-Dauphine* and founded there the *Laboratoire d’Analyse et de Modélisation de Systèmes pour l’Aide à la Décision* (LAMSADE).
 The LAMSADE became the major site in the development of the outranking approach to multiple-criteria decision aiding ([ROY-1991]_).

-The ongoing success of the original *outranking* concept stems from the fact that it is rooted in a sound pragmatism.
-The multiple-criteria performance tableau, necessarily associated with a given outranking digraph, is indeed convincingly objective and meaningful ([ROY-1993]_).
+The ongoing success of the original *outranking* concept stems indeed from the fact that it is rooted in a sound pragmatism.
+The multiple-criteria performance tableau object, necessarily associated with a given outranking digraph, is indeed convincingly objective and meaningful ([ROY-1993]_).
 And, ideas from social choice theory gave initially the insight that a pairwise voting mechanism à la *Condorcet* could provide an order-statistical tool for aggregating a set of preference points of view into what *Marc Barbut* called the *central Condorcet* point of view ([CON-1785]_ and [BAR-1980]_); in fact the median of the multiple preference points of view, at minimal absolute *Kendall*'s ordinal correlation distance from all individual points of view (see :ref:`Ordinal correlation equals bipolar-valued relational equivalence <OrdinalCorrelation-Tutorial-label>`).

 Considering thus each performance criterion as a subset of unanimous voters and balancing the votes in favour against considerable counter-performances in disfavour gave eventually rise to the concept of *outranking situation*, a distinctive feature of the Multiple-Criteria Decision Aiding approach ([ROY-1991]_).
 A modern definition would be: an alternative *x* is said to *outrank* alternative *y* when – a *significant majority* of criteria confirm that alternative *x* has to be considered as *at least as well evaluated as* an alternative *y* (the *concordance* argument); and – no discordant criterion opens to significant doubt the validity of the previous confirmation by revealing a considerable counter-performance of alternative *x* compared to *y* (the *discordance* argument).

-If the concordance argument was always well received, the discordance argument however, very confused in the beginning ([ROY-1966]_), could only be handled in an epistemically correct and logically sound way by using a bipolar-valued epistemic logic ([BIS-2013]_).
+If the concordance argument was always well received, the discordance argument however, very confused in the beginning ([ROY-1966]_, [BIS-2009]_), could only be handled in an epistemically correct and logically sound way by using a bipolar-valued epistemic logic ([BIS-2013]_).
 The outranking situation had consequently to receive an explicit *negative* definition: An alternative *x* is said to *do not outrank* an alternative *y* when – a *significant majority* of criteria confirm that alternative *x* has to be considered as *not at least as well evaluated as* alternative *y*; and – no discordant criterion opens to significant doubt the validity of the previous confirmation by revealing a considerable *better* performance of alternative *x* compared to *y*.

 Furthermore, the initial conjunctive aggregation of the concordance and discordance arguments had to be replaced by a disjunctive epistemic fusion operation, polarising in a logically sound and epistemically correct way the concordance with the discordance argument.
 This way, bipolar-valued outranking  digraphs gained two very useful properties from a measure theoretical perspective.
 They are *strongly complete*; incomparability situations are no longer attested by the absence of positive outranking relations, but instead by epistemic indeterminateness.
 And, they verify the *coduality principle*: the negation of the epistemic '*at least as well evaluated as*' situation corresponds formally to the strict converse epistemic '*less well evaluated than*' situation.